weavenet/outliers/README.md

       end
     end

-Evaluations can run multiple verification.
+Evaluations can run multiple verifications.
 To validate instances are in a VPC, running and using a valid image:

     evaluate do
       connect 'aws_prod', provider: 'aws_ec2', region: 'us-west-1'